Additional Financial Aid Services

-Non Need-Based Financial Aid
+Non-Need-Based Financial Aid

 Financial aid that does not require financial need as a criterion for eligibility.

-A fee charged by the lender for administration of some student loans.
+A fee charged by the lender for the administration of some student loans.
 This fee is deducted from the loan prior to disbursement.
 Origination fees are charged as the loan is disbursed.